100% Pure Seed. No Fillers. Non GMO.

 “Its personally gratifying for a lot of participants, but there are many thousands of records that have been submitted that are helping scientists understand where bees currently exist.”

 Scientists can then compare those data to historic records, helping to determine whether bee populations have shifted with time.
 “Are bees shifting northward as the climate warms, or are they disappearing from urban areas?
 You can think of lots of different questions we can actually address with this data collected by people who aren’t specialists, who may not know anything about bees,” says Dr. Richardson.

-Dr. Richardson says that he doesn’t want to diminish the importance of native plants.
-“But in general, non-native plants are not directly threatening native bees.”
+Dr. Richardson says that he doesn’t want to diminish the importance of native plants, “but in general, non-native plants are not directly threatening native bees.”
 He suggests planting native and locally adapted plants, especially native wildflowers.
-Although he says the absolute solution to bee decline isn’t in our backyards, Dr. Richardson still stresses the importance of gardening.
+Dr. Richardson still stresses the importance of gardening.
 “It definitely makes a positive difference if you do something in your own tiny little backyard if it’s the only land you manage yourself.
 It’s a very good idea,” he says.